If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 There are three types of trademarks, and you might choose to pursue any one of them, depending on what you’re looking to protect.

-For instance, McDonald’s has trademarked their slogan — “I’m Lovin’ It” — but if someone were to use it outside of the food service industry, it wouldn’t likely be considered trademark infringement.
+For instance, McDonald’s has trademarked their slogan — “I’m Lovin’ It” — but if someone were to use it outside of the food industry with a secondary meaning, it wouldn’t likely be considered trademark infringement.

 The Difference Between a Trademark, Patent, and Copyright

-To better understand the protections a trademark actually gives you, it’s worth comparing the differences between a trademark, a patent, and a copyright.
+To better understand the protections a trademark gives you, there are good reasons why it’s worth comparing the differences between a trademark, a patent, and a copyright.

-- Trademark: Protects your words or symbols in connection to your goods or services.
+Protects your words or symbols in connection to your goods or services such as your domain name, unique logo, etc. Get started with an affordable trademark package here.

-- Copyright: Protects artistic works, like songs, lyrics, and books.
+Protects original works of authorship such as literary work or artistic works, like songs, lyrics, and books.

-Depending on your business, you may need to apply for some or all of the above to protect everything associated with your company fully.
+Depending on your business, you may need to apply for some or all of the above to protect your creative works and everything associated with your company.

 Why Trademarking is So Important